Department of Ocean Engineering

 The graduate degree programs include coursework leading to the Master of Science (MS, thesis or non-thesis), Master of Engineering (ME), and Doctor of Philosophy (PhD) degrees in Ocean Engineering and Doctor of Engineering (DEng) in engineering.
 Students entering the graduate degree program have widely varied engineering backgrounds.
 Each graduate student is expected to become well versed in the appropriate support disciplines, particularly mathematics, ocean wave mechanics, and hydrodynamics.
 The student is expected to achieve reasonable competence in the principal areas of offshore structures, coastal and port engineering, coastal and estuarine processes, dredging and/or mining processes, underwater systems, or marine hydrodynamics.
 The graduate program is designed to provide students with knowledge of engineering in the ocean environment and to establish a base for ocean engineering research.
 Graduate courses are given in ocean engineering wave theory, marine hydrodynamics, oceanography, mathematics, coastal engineering, estuary hydrodynamics, sediment transport, dynamics of offshore structures, dynamics of ocean vehicles, marine dredging, port and harbor design, laboratory modeling, nonlinear hydrodynamics, computational fluid dynamics, ocean probability and statistics applications, and advanced offshore and coastal numerical methods.

 The Department of Ocean Engineering is a two-campus department with campuses located in College Station and Galveston.
 The laboratory facilities in College Station are among the most comprehensive in the nation for testing offshore, coastal, and underwater systems.
 The College Station facilities are located in Offshore Technology Research Center (OTRC) and the Reta and Bill Haynes '46 Engineering Building (HEB).
-The facilities in Galveston include two wave channels and provide access to the Gulf of Mexico through use of small boats, field equipment and instrumentation, and research vessels are available for offshore and coastal engineering research and education.
+The facilities in Galveston include two wave channels and provide access to the Gulf of America through use of small boats, field equipment and instrumentation, and research vessels are available for offshore and coastal engineering research and education.

 There is no foreign language requirement for PhD in ocean engineering or DEng in engineering.
 Students pursuing PhD in ocean engineering or DEng in engineering are required to pass the Ocean Engineering qualifying exam.